m4ttheweric/hasura-dockers/README.md

 # Hasura Frontend Docker Setup

-If you want a one-stop shp for setting up a local dev env for Frontend work at Hasura, look no further.
+If you want a one-stop shop for setting up a local dev env for frontend console work at Hasura, look no further.

 There are 3 basic steps: